 - The Principle Investigator (PI) needs the equipment to continue with his/her research on an active grant provided the grant is transferred to the same out of state entity as the equipment.

 - Approval must be obtained from the State Surplus office in Columbia.
 This can be processed through the Clemson Purchasing department.

 - Equipment is missing.
-If a piece of capitalized equipment cannot be located, an extensive search must be conducted to find it.
-If it still cannot be found, a CUBO 206 must be completed and signed by the department head along with a letter stating that a search has been done and explaining as to why they feel it should be removed from the university's inventory.
-Upon review by the Fixed Assets Manager the decision will be made whether to remove the equipment from the inventory or if further action should be taken.
+If equipment cannot be located, an extensive search must be conducted to find it.
+If the equipment still cannot be found, a CUBO 206 must be completed and signed by the department head along with a letter stating that a search has been done and explaining as to why they feel it should be removed from the university's inventory.
+The completed CUBO 206 and a copy of the documentation is forwarded to Surplus Property, Administrative Services Building.